Acting Games | Drama Exercises and Games for Kids and Adults

 5. Get the class to reform and let each group perform.

-6. Then get the rest of the class to explain what the story (DVD) was about.
+6. Then get the rest of the class to explain what the story was about.

 Four Corners

-2. Choose a student to stand in the middle of the room.
-You then make the student close their eyes whilst you count down from 10.
+2. Choose a participant to stand in the middle of the room.
+You then make them close their eyes while you count down from 10.
 They can either spin on the spot and stop when you reach zero, or they can stay still and then pick a corner on zero.
-The latter is my preferred choice as it is more about listening to the students moving around the room, rather than merely luck.

-4. The game continues until there is a winner.
+5. The game continues until there is a winner, who becomes the new person in the centre.

 Changing Character